gvwilson/sdxpy/src/binary/index.md

 ## Integers {: #binary-storage-int}

 Let's start by looking at how numbers are stored.
-If we only have 0's and 1' the natural way to store a positive integer is to use base 2, so 1001 in binary is (1×8)+(0×4)+(0×2)+(1×1) or 9 base 10.
+The natural way to do this with ones and zeroes is to use base 2, so 1001 in binary is (1×8)+(0×4)+(0×2)+(1×1) or 9 base 10.
-It's natural to extend this scheme to negative numbers by reserving one bit for the sign, so that 01001 is +9 and 11001 is -9.
+We can extend this scheme to negative numbers by reserving one bit for the sign, so that 01001 is +9 and 11001 is -9.

-But there are two problems with this.
+This approach has two drawbacks.
 The minor one is that it gives us two representations for zero, and no-one wants to have to write: